mrklein/openfoam-os-x/README.md

 ## September 5, 2015

-Updated patches for 2.3.x and 2.4.x versions.
+Updated patches for 2.3.x (OpenFOAM-2.3.x-2f9138f.patch) and 2.4.x
+(OpenFOAM-2.4.x-8685344.patch) versions.
 This time decided not to be too invasive, so ended up with 50k patches (with stats).
 There were 3 general types of modifications:

-1. OS X specifics in OSspecis folder.
-These are again has two types: additions of certain OS X headers (like sys/time.h in clockTime.H) and reimplementation of functionality (like chunks in printStack.C, POSIX.C, and sigFpe.H)
+1. OS X specifics in OSspecific/POSIX folder.
+These are again has two types: additions of certain OS X headers (like sys/time.h in clockTime.H) and reimplementation of functionality (like chunks in printStack.C, POSIX.C, and sigFpe.?)
 2. Clang's cpp does not fully support "traditional mode", so it does not understand continuations after comments.
 There were two variants: remove these comments or install traditional cpp.
-Chosen the first variant.
+Chose the first variant.
 3. Warnings.
 First type comes from OpenFOAM's desire to take address of the reference and the other one comes from third party software (updated CGAL).
    First problem could be solved by -Wno-... flag, yet I have chosen